mmiller2321/PersonalPortfolio-Public/README.md

     -
 - What outstanding issues do you have?
     -
-- **This site MUST be compelling and complete enough to use in an Interview!**
+- _This site MUST be compelling and complete enough to use in an Interview_!

 ## Technologies Used